 Tip: Whatever envelope or box you use to ship your clothes, using an excess of tape can save your clothing from disappearing.
 Packaging can get ripped and torn in a busy depot, so never spare the tape.

 When your clothing is ready to be shipped, decide how you want it to be collected.
 Generally, you have two options.
 You can choose to have your items collected and delivered by courier; alternatively, you can drop off the package(s) at your local drop off center and the courier will pick your package up from there.
 Luckily, ParcelHero offer you these options plus further choices to ensure that you have the delivery experience that you want.

 Step 1: Enter the details of your package into the ParcelHero homepage.
 You will be asked to provide dimensions, weight and information about the contents of your package.

-Step 2: Choose your insurance option; ParcelHero offer £50 free insurance on all orders.
+Step 2: Choose your insurance option; ParcelHero offer £50 free enhanced cover on every delivery (excluding Hermes deliveries).

 Step 3: Print off your labels and attach them to your package (follow our advice and do this before sealing your clothes inside their package).

 Step 4: Depending what delivery you have booked, either wait for your courier or leave your parcel at a drop off center.